 In general, base salaries for our named executive officers are established at the time the executive is hired, based on such executive's position scope, qualifications, experience internal alignment and competitive market benchmarks for the executive's position, and through arm's length negotiation.
-Similarly, base salaries of our named executive officers are reviewed and approved annually or in the case of a promotion or other significant change in responsibility by our Compensation Committee or Board.
+Similarly, base salaries of our named executive officers are reviewed and approved annually or in the case of a promotion or other significant change in responsibility as needed by our compensation committee or Board.
 Adjustments to base salaries are considered based on the scope of an executive's responsibilities, qualifications and experience, individual contribution, sustained positive impact, internal alignment, other compensation elements, and external market benchmarks relative to our designated peer group.

-Base salary adjustments are considered in the context of Total Rewards and are awarded only if the Compensation Committee or the Board believes that there is support for such adjustment.
+Base salary adjustments are considered in the context of Total Rewards and are awarded only if the compensation committee or the Board believes that there is support for such adjustment.
 This approach is consistent with our intent of offering compensation that is competitive and contingent on the achievement of performance objectives.

-In January 2022, the Compensation Committee reviewed the base salaries of our named executive officers and determined that no adjustments to the executive base salaries would be made for 2022 at that time.
-Mr. Elbaz's 2022 annual base salary of \$315,000 was established by the Compensation Committee in connection with his commencement of employment in October 2022.
-Mr. Sbahi's base salary was increased from \$244,365 to \$275,000 in November 2022 in connection with his promotion to the position of Chief Revenue Officer.
-The 2022 base salaries of our named executive officers are reflected in the table below:
+In January 2023, the compensation committee reviewed the base salaries of our named executive officers and determined that no adjustments to the executive base salaries would be made for 2023 at that time.
+Mr. Elbaz's

+2022 annual base salary of \$315,000 was established by the compensation committee in connection with his commencement of employment in October 2022.

+In July 2023, our named executive officers agreed to a voluntary 15% base salary reduction for the second half of 2023.

+The 2023 base salaries of our named executive officers are reflected in the table below (which numbers to not give effect to the voluntary 15% base salary reduction that was in effect from July 1, 2023 through December 31, 2023):

-Name 202 2 Base Salary Percentage Increase from 2021
+Name 2023 Base Salary Percentage change from 2022

-Mr. Suen \$ 415,000
+Mr. Suen \$ 415,000 0.0%

-Mr. Elbaz \$ 315,000 ١ N/A
+Mr. Elbaz \$ 315,000 0.0%

-Mr. Sbahi \$ 275,000 1: 2.5%
+Mr. Sadri \$ 275,000 0.0%